andreigue/vex-123-for-parents/vex123_parent_guide.md

 1. Start by programming the robot to move forward (by 1 or 2 squares).
 2. Next, the robot should turn left.
 This pattern will make the robot trace one side of a square and be ready to trace the next side.
-3. Keep the "Go to start" card at the end of this new sequence.
+3. Place the "go to start" card at the end of this new sequence.
 As the robot follows this loop, it will continually move forward and turn, tracing a square path that mimics a circular, merry-go-round pattern.

-Once you've seen enough, stop the loop by pressing on the red square button on the VEX Coder.
+When ready to stop the loop, press the red square button on the VEX Coder.

 ![Sequence exercise 11](./figures/ex11-drive-circle.jpg)
 *The robot will drive forward, turn left, and repeat this forever, thus tracing a square path.*

 ### Exercise 12: The endless bump-a-thon

 This exercise promises a lot of fun, and it's a chance for you, the parent, to actively guide your child through the programming.
 The aim is to program the robot to move straight until it bumps into an obstacle, react with a crash sound and some action (such as acting sad), and then make a random turn to continue and repeat its journey.
-Help your child think about how to use the "Go to start" card for the loop, and in case they have trouble, help them find the blue "turn random" card.
+Help your child think about how to use the "go to start" card for the loop, and in case they have trouble, help them find the blue "turn random" card.

 ![Random crashes](./figures/ex12-2-random-path.jpg)
 *One possible trajectory of the infinite loop of random movements.*

 ## Exiting Loops Programmatically

 So far, we've been stopping loops manually by pressing the red square button on the Coder.
 Such loops are known in programming as "infinite loops" because they can continue indefinitely if not interrupted.
 To stop a loop through programming, we introduce a new tool: the "stop" card.
 When the program reaches the "stop" card, it completely stops the program, much like when you press the red square button on the Coder.
-Try recreating Exercise 13 to see the "stop" card in action.
+Recreate Exercise 13 to see the "stop" card in action.

 ### Exercise 13: Stop right there

 Let's see the "stop" card in action.
 We've set up a sequence where the robot moves forward and uses its sensors to look for objects.
-If it finds something in its way, it gives a signal by playing the doorbell sound.
-Right after the signal, the "stop" card comes into play, telling the robot to halt everything it's doing, and exit the program.
+If it finds something in its way, it plays a doorbell sound.
+Then, the "stop" card is reached, telling the robot to halt everything it's doing and exit the program.
 This mimics the same effect as manually pressing the red square button on the Coder, but it's all handled through programming.

 ![Sequence exercise 13](./figures/ex13-stop.jpg)
 *The robot moves one step at a time, until it encounters an object, at which point it rings the doorbell and stops the code.*

 ## Combining What We've Learned

 All the hard learning is done now!
 Your child has navigated through basic commands, tackled logical "if" and "else" statements, and harnessed the power of loops.
-They've now got a solid foundation to blend these elements in increasingly sophisticated ways.
+They now have a solid foundation to blend these elements in increasingly sophisticated ways.
 Let's put all these skills to the test in our final exercise!

 ### Exercise 14: Predicting code